Ask Krrish Contact Us

 @isTest

-List<Account> insertedAccounts = [SELECT Id, Name, Industry FROM Account WHERE Id IN :testAccounts];
+List<Account> result = [SELECT Industry FROM Account WHERE Id IN :accounts];

-System.assertEquals('Agriculture', insertedAccounts[1].Industry, 'Existing Industry should not be overwritten.');
+System.assertEquals('Agriculture', result[1].Industry, 'Existing industry should not be overwritten.');

 }